nargesbh/nargesbh/README.md

 # Hello, I'm Narges

-I'm a final-year Computer Science undergraduate student with a passion for multimodal signal processing, including Natural Language Processing (NLP) and Computer Vision.
+I'm a final-year Computer Science undergraduate student with a passion for multimodal signal processing, including Natural Language Processing and Computer Vision.
 I am actively seeking opportunities for further education, preferably in a Master's or direct Ph.D. program.
 Currently, I am gaining valuable experience through an internship in the field of text-video retrieval.

 ## About Me